College Planning Calendar

 -

 Are you taking Advanced Placement® exams?
-Look at previous exams online to get a feel for which ones you’ll be good at.
+Look at previous exams online to get a feel for how the test is structured and where you may need to focus your study time.

 -